El Tag

 El Tag (التاج; also Al-Tag, Al-Taj) is a village and holy site in the Kufra Oasis, within the Libyan Desert subregion of the Sahara.
 It is in the Kufra District in the southern Cyrenaica region of southeastern Libya.
-The Arabic el tag translates as "crown" in English, and derives from the position above the Kufra basin.
+The Arabic el tag translates as "crown" in English, and derives from the site's position above the Kufra basin.
 El Tag, being on a rise, is without an oasis spring and native date palm habitat.

 Senussi

 El-Tag was founded in 1895 by Muhammad El-Mahdi es-Senussi (1844–1902), after the Ottomans forced him and the Senussi Order from Jaghbub in the Cyrenaican desert to Kufra.
 He was the son of the founder and the supreme leader (1859-1902) of the Order.
-El-Mahdi founded a Zaouia (madrassa—school) with a mosque a low octagonal minaret tower here.
-He also built several tombs of the Senussi family here, which later included his own therefore making El-Tag a Senussi holy place.
+El-Mahdi founded a Zaouia (madrassa—school) with a mosque with a low octagonal minaret tower here.
+He also built several tombs of the Senussi family here, which later included his own, therefore making El-Tag a Senussi holy place.